Garden Water Feature Cost

 If you're struggling to decide whether you want a garden water feature or not, here are a few advantages and disadvantages to consider:

-- Water features can lose water through evaporation faster than you think, so you'll need to keep on top of maintenance.
+- Some maintenance will be needed — Water features can lose water through evaporation, and algae can build up, so you'll need to keep on top of maintenance.

 Building Regulations and Planning Permission for Garden Water Feature Installation

-You typically won't need planning permission to install a water feature in your garden.
-But, before you begin any work, it's always best to check with your local council to make sure there aren't any special regulations in your area that you need to be aware of.
+You may not need planning permission to install a water feature in your garden, but before you begin any work, it's always best to check with your local council to make sure there aren't any special regulations in your area that you need to be aware of.

 However, if you know you live in a conservation area or within an area of outstanding natural beauty (AONB), different regulations will apply.
 You'll likely encounter stricter rules in these areas, especially if your plans involve changing the area's character.